Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6HC_Hardware_Overview.md

 The Ethernet port provides the ability to directly network to the board when not using an SBC.
 Along with the built-in SD card this allows the Mainboard to run in Standalone mode.

 ### WIFI - v1.02

+The Duet 3 Wifi module is only supported on 6HC v1.02 mainboards, running RRF 3.5b1 or later.

 The Duet 3 6HC v1.02 has a header labelled "ESP" which accepts a Duet 3 Wifi Module
 ![Duet 3 6HC mainboard v1.02 with a wifi module fitted to the ESP header - view from above](/hardware/wifi_module/duet3_6hc_wifi_module_v0.1_fitted1.png =400x)